There was an error with PayPalClick here to try again

 During these unprecedented times we would like to thank you for your understanding and cooperation.

-If we have arranged an appointment for you please read the "attending your appointment" section and the covid "information leaflet" attached below before your visit.
-We would request you to sign the information leaflet on you arrival, unless you can print/sign it and bring it with you to save time.
+If we have arranged an appointment for you please read the "information leaflet" attached below before your visit.
+We would request you to sign and submit this information leaflet electronically to save time (you will receive a link via sms prior to your appointment).

 Thank you for reading.
 Please fell free to call us if you have any questions